stratosphereips/AIP/AIP-How-To-Guide.md

 ## Useful Information
 The tool is designed to be run once a day at a time of your choosing after copying the .csv file that contains the data from the last 24 hours to the Input-Data directory.
 If it is not run once a day, the rating system will be thrown off, but it will still work.
-The Run-AIP script is designed to simply run the python script for AIP, and then copy the generated blacklist files to another location to be saved.
+The Run-AIP script is designed to simply run the python script for AIP, and then copy the generated blocklist files to another location to be saved.